salesforce/best/docs/content/docs/running-remotely.md

 [![Deploy Best Hub](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/salesforce/best-heroku-deploy/tree/hub)

-Alternatively, you can install the `@best/agent-hub` package, and then you can run the following command to start a hub:
+Alternatively, you can install the `@best/agent-hub` package.
+You will also probably need the `@best/runner-headless` package again.

+Once you have installed these packages, you can run the following command to start a hub:
 ```sh
 yarn best-agent-hub
 ```